D Troop 1/10th Cavalry, 1966-

-D Troop (“Company” in traditional Army units) was formed in 1965 in Ft.
-Lewis, WA, to provide air reconnaissance and rapid deployment capability to the US Army’s 1st Squadron (“Battalion”), 10th Cavalry.
-D Troop deployed to Vietnam with the 4th Infantry Division in 1966 where the unit remained continuously engaged until its withdrawal in 1971.
+D Troop organized in 1965 in Ft.
+Lewis, WA, to provide air reconnaissance and rapid deployment capability to the US Army’s armored 1st Squadron 10th Cavalry.
+D Troop’s “Shamrocks”, a name given them by CO MAJ Thomas Shaughnessy, deployed to Vietnam with the 2nd Brigade, 4th Infantry Division in 1966 where the unit remained continuously engaged until withdrawn in 1971.

-Even while establishing their primitive new base camp, D Troop’s “Shamrocks” were quickly engaged.
-The 4th Division was perched astride a branch of the Ho Chi Minh Trail, which funneled North Vietnamese (NVA) troops into South Vietnam via nearby Cambodia, and contact with the enemy was frequent and virulent.
+Operating from Dragon Mountain Base Camp (later known as Camp Enari) near Pleiku in Vietnam’s Central Highlands, the “Shamrocks”, were quickly engaged.
+With the 4th Division positioned astride a branch of the Ho Chi Minh Trail, which funneled North Vietnamese (NVA) troops into South Vietnam via nearby Cambodia, enemy contact was frequent and widespread.

-D Troop was a diverse mix of volunteer and drafted enlisted men, and pilot/officers, both groups made up of career soldiers and those who counted down the days until they resumed civilian life.
-Living together, eating together, working together as days in country turned into weeks, and then months, with no real time off, deprived of even basic comforts, these men performed remarkably.
+D Troop was a diverse mix of volunteer and drafted enlisted men, and pilot/officers, both groups made up of both career soldiers and those who counted down the days until they resumed civilian life.
+Living together, eating together, working together as days in country turned into weeks, and then months, with no real time off, deprived of even basic comforts, they performed remarkably.